neuschaefer/reform-handbook/src/source/input.rst

 This makes the use of *CTRL* key combinations more ergonomic.
 Next to the *CTRL* key is a key with 3 dots (an ellipsis).
 This is normally the Menu key, but on the default MNT Reform system software, it is mapped to *Compose* (a key that allows you to generate Unicode symbols from Compose sequences).
 Lastly, MNT Reform features an additional modifier key, the *HYPER* key, in the lower left.
 The idea is to let you assign this key to whatever function you require.

+.. _oled-menu:

 OLED Menu
 ---------

 .. image:: _static/illustrations/oled1-callouts.png

 The keyboard has a built-in OLED display for interaction with the System Controller on the motherboard.
-You can highlight an option and scroll through the menu by using the *↑* and *↓* keys.
+You can open the OLED menu by pressing the *circle* key.
+Afterwards, you can highlight an option and scroll through the menu by using the *↑* and *↓* keys.
 To trigger the highlighted option, press *ENTER*.
 Alternatively, you can press the shortcut key that is displayed on the right hand side of each menu option.
 For example, to show the Battery Status, press *B* when the menu is active.
 To leave the menu, press *ESC*.

 .. image:: _static/illustrations/oled2-callouts.png